Overview

 Q: What will be the requirements and the minimum spec for the Amiga version.

-Q: Why at least Amiga OS 3.x?
+Q: Why @ least Amiga OS 3.9?

 Q: Why not make AmiZilla only a native Amiga OS 4.1 and MorphOS version, why support older systems?